Austin's Essential (and Still Open) Swimming Holes

 The 30-minute hike down to Sculpture Falls is probably why it remains one of the less-crowded swimming spots in the Greenbelt -- which is good, because it's absolutely beautiful and rewards those willing to make the trek.
-Sculpture Falls offers plenty of limestone real estate for laying out a towel and lounging, as well as a small cliff to jump off of and some nice jacuzzi-sized rock formations you can relax in.
+Sculpture Falls offers plenty of limestone real estate for laying out a towel and lounging, as well as a small cliff to jump off of and some nice Jacuzzi-sized rock formations you can relax in.
 People love to bring their dogs, so be prepared to meet some furry friends while you’re here.
-This spot really shines after a recent rain, but you’ll want to wait a day for the bacteria levels to return to normal.
-Aim for spring or early summer, because Barton Creek will inevitably dry up a bit this time of year, but the Falls could get a boost from the upcoming hurricane forecast.
+Barton Creek does inevitably dry up a bit this time of year, but the Falls could get a boost from the upcoming hurricane forecast.

 Know before you go: Reservations are now required for entrance to the Barton Creek Greenbelt.
 Make a profile and reserve a timeslot at one of the park’s many entrances here.
 You will need to wear a mask at the entrance in order to enter, and you may need to plan your trip at least a week in advance if you want to visit on a weekend morning.
 Prepare ahead for your visit: There are no bathrooms, and it’s a long hike in and out.
 Don’t be the person that tries to hike down in sandals and has to turn back; sneakers for the hike and water shoes for the river rocks will serve you well.
 Bring enough snacks, beverages, and water to stay out for a few hours.
 Always pack out your trash, and leave it nice for others to enjoy!

 Where to eat/drink: No trip to Sculpture Falls would be complete without a trip to Rudy’s Country Store & BBQ on Loop 360 for the brisket or breakfast tacos -- the popular chain is currently still open for curbside pickup and limited indoor dining.
-If you’re feeling classy, head over to The Grove Wine Bar & Kitchen.
-If you’re making your swimming excursion early enough for brunch, you could get some amazing Thai food at Sway or hit up local cafe favorite Blue Dahlia Bistro.
+If you’re feeling classy, order a picnic to-go from The Grove Wine Bar & Kitchen.
+Remember to wear a mask.

 McKinney Falls State Park is a little oasis just 16 miles from downtown Austin, offering nine miles of hiking and mountain biking trails, some very difficult bouldering walls, an ancient rock shelter, and two lovely waterfalls where (weather permitting) you'll be doing your actual swimming.
 Upper Falls and Lower Falls both have nice swimming holes, but Upper Falls has the deeper water -- very important if you're planning to dive in.
 That said, Lower Falls still offers a great alternative when Upper Falls gets too crowded.